ilyes-ced/clickup_clone/READme.md

 # to do list web application nodejs ( clickup for reference )
 no live demo at the moment
-built with Nodejs, Express, MongoDB, TailwindCSS
+built with Nodejs, EJS templating engine, Express, MongoDB, TailwindCSS

+## features
+autherntication
+create workspaces, lists, and tasks create tags categories and types set priority, due dates and progress

 ## insallation
 install node modules